DynamicStatic/Dynamic_Static_Core/README.md

 To run `Dynamic_Static_Core.Tests`, right click on the `Tests` project in the `Solution Explorer`, then click `Set as Startup Project`...some of the tests will fail.

+Unless otherwise noted, all of the files in `Dynamic_Static_Core` are licensed under the [MIT License](https://opensource.org/licenses/MIT).

+Any file in a `3rdParty` directory in the `Dynamic_Static_Core` project may have a different license.

 // TODO : MORE README.

 3rd Party Libraries used by Dynamic_Static_Core :